HANDBALL PLAYER

 Icon of person Grâce Zaadi

-Grâce Zaadi Deuna (born 7 July 1993) is a French handball player for RK Krim and the French national team.
+Grâce Zaadi Deuna (born 7 July 1993) is a French handball player for RK Krim and the French national team, where she is the team captain.
 Her achievements with the national team include winning one Olympic gold medal and two silver medals, two world championship titles, and one European title.
 Read more on Wikipedia

 Memorability Metrics